emmyileeva/Workbook-5/README.md

 - Defines and uses the following classes:
   - `Vehicle` – parent class containing shared properties like color, fuel capacity, and passenger info
   - `Moped`, `Car`, `SemiTruck`, `Hovercraft` – child classes that extend `Vehicle`
-- Set up all vehicle types without constructors (to be added in the next exercise)
-- Used setters to assign values to each vehicle object and printed outputs to test them
+- Used setters in the first exercise to assign values and test object behavior in a `main()` method
+- Added constructors to all classes:
+  - `Vehicle` constructor accepts color, number of passengers, cargo capacity, and fuel capacity
+  - Each child class uses `super()` to call the parent constructor and pass the correct values
 - Great practice for:
   - Designing inheritance hierarchies
-  - Using setters/getters to manage encapsulated fields
+  - Using setters and constructors to initialize object data
-  - Understanding how subclass objects inherit behavior from a parent class
+  - Understanding how and why to use `super()` in subclass constructors
-  - Practicing object creation and testing in `main()`
+  - Testing constructor logic in a structured `main()` method

 ---

 ## ✨ What I Learned
 - How to design reusable class structures using inheritance
 - How to store shared properties in a superclass and extend them in child classes
-- How subclasses can use methods from their parent even if the parent wasn’t directly instantiated
+- How subclasses can use methods and constructors from their parent
+- How to properly use `super()` to initialize inherited fields
-- How to build and test multiple object types with shared behavior
+- How to test object creation and output using constructors instead of setters